 If you have ever wondered what Google Analytics is (I hope not!), or have it installed your website, but have yet to do anything with it, then read on – this post if for you.

-In this blog, we’re going to look at Google Analytics from a beginner’s point of view.
+In this blog, we’re going to revisit Google Analytics from a totally fresh point of view.
 We’ll look at why you need Analytics, how to install it, and how to get started.
 And we’ll share with you a great dashboard FREE, that we’ve created to capture the 10 key site metrics you’ll need to track your own website’s visitors.
 You’ll find the link at the bottom of the article.

 Your site needs Google Analytics, its free and it’s a great marketing tool.
 By spending half an hour setting it up and downloading our dashboard you will get a great picture of: